Learn genomics

 A human reference genome defines the coordinate system used to map sequencing reads and report variants.
 Multiple bui...

-A BAM file is the compressed binary form of a SAM file, used to store sequencing read alignments to a reference genom...
+A BAM file is a compressed binary format used to store sequencing read alignments to a reference genome.
+A BAI file i...

 What is the BED format?

-BED (Browser Extensible Data) is a text-based file format used to describe genomic regions or features using chromoso...
+The BED format (Browser Extensible Data) is a tab-delimited text format used to describe genomic regions using chromo...

 What is the CRAM format?

-CRAM is a compressed file format used to store sequencing read alignments, designed to reduce storage size compared w...
+CRAM is a compressed file format used to store sequencing read alignments, equivalent to BAM but designed to achieve ...

 CRAM vs SAM vs BAM explained

-SAM, BAM, and CRAM are file formats used to store sequencing reads after they have been aligned to a reference genome...
+SAM, BAM, and CRAM are formats used to store sequencing reads after alignment to a reference genome.
+They record wher...

 What is the CSI index format?